A Review of My 2019 Readings

 I didn’t find an English version of this book either.
 This is the 3rd edition and was published last May.
 Its title could translate to The 115 best practices for web ecological design.

 The stakes should be a bit clearer with the presentation of Sobriété numérique just above.
 Both books are indeed from the same author and the topics are related.
-We know digital has an environmental impact, which indirectly means IT and software have a footprint too—I’ll write more about this subject very soon.
+We know digital technology has an environmental impact, which indirectly means IT and software have a footprint too—I’ll write more about this subject very soon.

 This book focuses on the web development and suggests best practices to reduce the footprint of the website you’ll develop.
 Those are presented as flashcards, with the practice, an explanation and example, and evaluations of the difficulty and impact of adopting this practice (on the CPU, memory, network load and so on).